Night driving and P drivers

 What are the rules?

-- As part of the Victorian Graduated Licensing System, all learners are required to undertake 10 hours of driving at night.
+- As part of the Victorian Graduated Licensing System, all learners are required to undertake a minimum of 20 hours of driving at night.

 - There are currently no restrictions on probationary drivers driving at night in Victoria, but probationary driver night driving restrictions do apply in other states due to the very high crash rates of P drivers at night.